jareware/chilipie-kiosk/docs/first-boot.md

 Adding these options will allow you to mix secure (i.e. HTTPS) origins with insecure ones (you need to specifically white-list them).
 Sometimes you need stuff like this to pull together all the bits and pieces of your dashboard from different origins.
 We're not saying you should.
 But you can.

+## Controlling the kiosk remotely

+Sometimes you need to do basic remote adjustments, like changing the URL that's displayed.

+- If you need a lot of flexibility, [you can install VNC](https://github.com/futurice/chilipie-kiosk/issues/38#issuecomment-442031274) to get a full remote desktop
+- If you just need to set the URL, you can SSH over (not enabled by default; see above), and e.g. [run something like](https://github.com/futurice/chilipie-kiosk/issues/71#issuecomment-522035239): `export DISPLAY=:0; xdotool key F11 sleep 1 key ctrl+l sleep 1 type 'https://google.com'; xdotool sleep 1 key KP_Enter; xdotool key F11`.
+Very crude.
+Very effective.

 ## Username and password

 If you need to login to a shell, the default username and password are `pi` and `raspberry`, as is tradition for Raspberry Pi.
 The `pi` user also has `sudo` access.